George Cannon (wrestler)

-George Arnold McCarther (March 28, 1932 – July 1, 1994), better known as George "Crybaby" Cannon, was a Canadian pro wrestler and wrestling manager, best known as manager of the Fabulous Kangaroos.
+George Arnold McCarther (March 28, 1932 – July 1, 1994), better known as George "Crybaby" Cannon, was a Canadian professional wrestler and manager, best known as the manager of the Fabulous Kangaroos.

 Professional wrestling career

-Cannon was born in Montreal, Quebec as George Arnold McCarther, and spent some time in the Canadian Football League with what are now the Saskatchewan Roughriders.
+Growing up, Cannon was interested in hockey, baseball, football, boxing and lacrosse.
+He spent some time in the Canadian Football League with the Saskatchewan Roughriders.
 He began wrestling in Japan in 1953.
 He wrestled for a while in Canada beginning in 1955, left for a time, and returned for good in 1959.
-He got the nickname "Crybaby" from his ability to wipe sweat from his face, making it look as though he were weeping.
+Cannon got the nickname "Crybaby" from his ability to wipe sweat from his face, making it look as though he were weeping.
+In 1968, Cannon won a tournament to win the NWA "Beat the Champ" Television Championship.
+Also that year, he wrestled in the World Wide Wrestling Federation as Crybaby Cannon in New York City and the Northeast where he fought against Gorilla Monsoon, Virgil the Kentucky Butcher, Toru Tanaka, and Baron Mikel Scicluna.

-Cannon hosted a weekly variety show on KTLA-TV in Los Angeles from 1968 to 1970, when he returned to Canada.
-It was after his return to Canada that he managed the Kangaroos.
+When he returned to Canada, he hosted a weekly variety show on KTLA-TV in Los Angeles from 1968 to 1970.
+This show featured guests being brought in to try to knock Cannon down with a punch to the stomach.
+Cannon got his big break when he became the manager of the Fabulous Kangaroos, predominantly for The Sheik's promotion in Detroit.
+As a manager, he often came to the ring wearing a battle helmet and a ring jacket emblazoned across the back in large capital letters with the phrase "I am right", with "cannon" above that.
 The team feuded with The Stomper and Ben Justice in a storyline in which the Kangaroos supposedly broke The Stomper's leg.
-The teams feuded for two years, during which time The Stomper continually tried to get revenge by attacking Cannon.
+The teams feuded for two years, during which The Stomper continually tried to get revenge by attacking Cannon.

-Also in 1968 he wrestled in the World Wide Wrestling Federation as Crybaby Cannon in New York City and the Northeast where he fought against Gorilla Monsoon, Virgil the Kentucky Butcher, Toru Tanaka, and Baron Mikel Scicluna.

-As a manager, he often came to the ring wearing a battle helmet and a ring jacket emblazoned across the back in large capital letters with the phrase "I AM RIGHT", with "CANNON" above that.